NXP/matter/docs/platforms/nxp/nxp_examples_freertos_platforms.md

 -   Step 2 : Activate Matter environment :

-If you are setting the Matter environment for the first time, or your local environment is out of date, run the following script :
+If you are setting up the Matter environment for the first time, or your local environment is out of date, run the following script :

 ```